Buom01/Buom01/README.md

-🔭 I’m currently working on my personals projects and my house
+🔭 I’m currently looking for a job, while working on my personals projects and my house

 🌱 I’m learning mostly C/C++ at [42 Paris](https://42.fr/)